 The Firefox Library window (shown below on Windows) is where you can organize your bookmarks, manually create a bookmark backup, restore your bookmarks from backup, and import or export bookmarks in HTML format.
-The Library window is opened from the Bookmarks menu, by clicking "Organize Bookmarks" or "Show all Bookmarks", depending on Firefox version.
+The Library window is opened from the Bookmarks menu, by clicking "Show all Bookmarks".

 Note: The instructions given below require using the Firefox Library window "Import and Backup" button, which does not include a text label on Mac OS.

 When you restore a bookmark backup file, it replaces your existing bookmarks with the contents of the backup file.
 This will remove your existing bookmarks.
 Starting in Firefox 3, Firefox includes a bookmark Backup and bookmark Restore feature, in addition to the export bookmarks and import bookmarks features found in all Mozilla browsers.
 All bookmark backup files created and used in Firefox 3.0 and above are in JSON format.
 The backup file can be one of the bookmark backups that Firefox creates automatically or it can be a backup file you've created yourself.